tytydraco/yessleep/out/I_Found_Out_Why_My_Dad_Never_Talked_About_His_Experience_in_the_Vietnam_War_Final.md

 “Chào cô.
 I’m Spencer, Thành’s son.
 We talked over the phone…” I said to her in Vietnamese.

 Tuyết's eyes lingered on me, searching, as if trying to find traces of my father in my features.
-A multitude of emotions flickered across her face, settling into a tender smile.
 "Of course I know who you are," she reassured me.
 Extending her hand, she clasped mine, her grip firm, grounding.

+She reached out, her fingers lightly touching the side of my face.
+"You have your father's eyes," she said softly.
+"And his smile."
+Her own smile deepened.

 As we settled into the living room, a cozy space filled with the light of the setting sun, Tuyet turned to Duyên and instructed her to prepare a pot of tea.
 The air inside was cool, a respite from the day's warmth, filled with the scent of jasmine and incense.